Obituary of Mary M. DelVecchio

 Arrangements are entrusted to the Barry Funeral Home, 807 W. Chestnut Street.

-To plant a tree in memory of Mary DelVecchio, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Mary DelVecchio, please visit our Tree Store